mikesch-1960/demo-Charlieplexing-ESP32-GPIO/readme.md

 ## Testing Without Hardware and Arduino IDE

 You can test the sketch without using the Arduino IDE or physical hardware by using the Wokwi simulator.
-Use the simulator at this [link](https://wokwi.com/projects/new/esp32).
+Use the Project at this [link](https://wokwi.com/projects/411567201737096193).

-1. Copy the sketch into the simulator's [sketch.ino](CharliplexingGPIOtest.ino) tab.
-2. Copy this [diagram.json](wokwi/WokWi_diagram.json) file into the simulator's `diagram.json` tab.

-Make sure you copy the entire JSON code, including the outer curly brackets, as they may not always be visible in a browser window.

 The `diagram.json` defines the hardware, including the ESP32, a breadboard, six LEDs, and three resistors.

-**Important:** After copying the sketch into the simulator, change the line `#define MESSURELOOPS` to 0.
-This skips the measurement steps in the `setup()` function; otherwise, the sketch will take a long time measuring the speed of the functions.

-Once this is done, press the play button, and the sketch will run in the simulator.
-Keep in mind that the simulator runs slower than real hardware.
+Then, press the play button, and the sketch will run in the simulator.
+Keep in mind that the simulator runs slower than real hardware, so time messurement is not posible.

 ## Prerequisites

-- ESP32 (any version should work)
+- ESP (any version should work)
 - Arduino IDE (tested with version 2.3.2)
-- 6 LEDs and 3 resistors (I used 10 Ohm resistors)
+- 6 LEDs and 3 resistors (I used 10Ω resistors, but zp to 330Ω should work)
 - Breadboard (optional)
 - Jumper wires (optional)